Major: Graphic Design

 “COD prepared me for my future by providing professors with working knowledge of the industry and real-life experience through projects with actual clients, in addition to helping me with portfolio preparation, resume building and document creation such as contracts, briefs and forms to use as an independent contractor,” she said.

 The College also has become a family affair.
-King-Tran’s oldest child is currently in the Engineering Pathways program, her next child will start in fall 2023 and her youngest also plans on entering the Engineering Pathways program.
+King-Tran’s oldest child is currently in the Engineering Pathways program, her next child started in fall 2023 and her youngest also plans on entering the Engineering Pathways program.

 “I have told my children that COD is a great school to attend for the following reasons: The tuition is much lower than a four-year college; there are hundreds of opportunities for scholarships; the counselors are always ready to help you with whatever path you want to follow, whether it is a degree, certificate, workforce development or continuing education; there are so many subjects and opportunities to take advantage of, with multiple options for attending and duration; the 2+2 and 3+1 programs help you save money and time when transferring to another college, in addition to taking the guesswork out of what credits will transfer; and the professors are often working professionals who have their pulse on the real-world environment of the degree you are seeking,” she said.